Laxmanrao Kirloskar: Biography

 He had read about industrial townships in Europe and America where the owners of industries had built communities for the employees.
 His dream was to build his own industry and community for his employees; he realized this dream with Kirloskarwadi, a place where he started the Kirloskar Brothers Limited factory in 1910.

 Personal life

 Laxmanrao was married to Radhabai and had five children with her, sons Shantanurao, Rajaram, Prabhakar, Ravindra and a daughter.

 Legacy

 Departments of Posts, Union Government of India issued a postal stamp for Laxmanrao Kirloskar on 20 June 1969 marking 100 years of birth anniversary.
+A lake and a road in Model Colony, Shivajinagar, Pune is also named after him, as Lakaki lake and Lakaki road, after his initials.